alwyn1024/x3-core/README.md

 Here are the basic steps to start a new X3 project:

 1. Create a new Xojo desktop project.
-2. Import the X3Core and X3IO modules into the project.
+2. Import the X3Core module into the project.
 3. Add an OpenGLSurface control to your window.
 4. Call X3_Initialize from the OpenGLSurface.Open event.
 5. Call X3_SetPerspective from the OpenGLSurface.Resized event.